 You should also be aware that if you start the exam more than 1 hour after the published starting time, the school must inform the exam board and it is probable that the Board may decide not to accept your work.
 Please ensure that you allow enough time to get to school so that if you are delayed (eg. through transport problems) you will still arrive on time.

-For exams which last less than one hour, we have to inform the exam board published finishing time or 30 minutes after the exam board published start time, whichever is later.
+For exams which last less than one hour, we have to inform the exam board if you arrive after the exam board published finishing time or 30 minutes after the exam board published start time, whichever is later.